ariya/phantomjs/_posts/documentation/learn/2000-01-03-screen-capture.md

 ![Polar Clock](https://lh5.googleusercontent.com/_Oijhf1ZPv-4/TUuUx1o-tuI/AAAAAAAAB00/Ba-Gxl5Zp6Q/s288/polar-clock.png)

-Producing PDF output is also easy, e.g. from a Wikipedia article:
+Producing PDF output is also easy, such as from a Wikipedia article:

 ```bash
 phantomjs rasterize.js 'http://en.wikipedia.org/w/index.php?title=Jakarta&printable=yes' jakarta.pdf
 ```

-You can change the size of the screenshot and the webpage using the attribute of the page:
+You can change the size of the screenshot and the webpage using the page's attributes:

 ```javascript
 var page = require('webpage').create();